ignitesplash101/ignitesplash101/README.md

 # Hey 👋

-Risk implementation in Tokyo.
+Risk Analytics in Tokyo.
 I build applied ML and quantitative tooling at the intersection of finance, LLMs, and deep learning.

 ## Featured Projects